uptonking/note4yaoo/lib-collab-yjs-dev.md

 - when sync, slice part of items in store and encode

 - why use array to impl structStore
-  - automerge btree
+  - automerge uses btree
 - btree doesnot allow u to refer to index positions
 - index data and append items is easy when use array
 - in the future, I may use red black tree
 - joseph
-  - jumprope skip list
+  - jumprope: skip list
-  - xirope btree
+  - xi-rope: btree

 - all the crdt papers test random insertions
   - but in practice, insert is mostly continuous, use cache maybe better for text editing

 - yjs rust maybe use btree, instead of fast-marker
-- but for text editing, use cache maybe better because insert not random
+- but for text editing, use cache maybe better because insert mostly is not random, but continuous

 - create tx create an update message